Summer is right around the corner, and soon we will get to send our kids away to summer camp. Yay!

 However, you need to start looking now, before spaces fill up and scholarship money disappears.
 Here are seven tips to help you out:

-1. Pick the right camp for your kid
+1. Consider your kid

 - Science camps